≡ Menu

 Show Consistency in Your Cover Letter and Resume

-• Same header/contact information at the top
+• The same header/contact information at the top

 • Same font style and size for the text in the body of both documents

-• Same margins for both documents
+• The same margins for both documents

 • Similar content and highlights, but worded differently